ParllaySocial/parllay-php-sdk/README.md

 ### Parllay SDK for PHP v1.0

-This repository contains the open source PHP SDK that allows you to access Facebook Platform from your PHP app.
+This repository contains the open source PHP SDK that allows you to access Parllay Platform from your PHP app.

 ----